 You should assume that late work will not be graded.

-- Students With Disabilities
+- Accommodation for Disabilities

 - If you qualify for accommodations because of a disability, please submit

 a timely manner so that your needs can be addressed.
 Disability Services

-disabilities.
-Contact Disability Services at 303-492-8671 or by email
+Disability Services website.
+Contact Disability Services at 303-492-8671

 - Missed Exams

 please notify your instructor at least two classes in advance.

 religious obligation, documented illness), that midterm exam score will be

-- Religious Obligations
+- Religious Holidays